jsthomas1288/jsthomas1288/README.md

 Two main phrases I typically dwell on are "Enjoy the small things" and "Pay it forward." 💭

-Please feel free to reach out or connect with me 😁

 Luke 9:23-25 | Matthew 28:18-20 📖